valentin-burillier/kinepy/doc_EN/System.md

 It detects if the mechanism can't be solved.
 Some cycle may depend on a "sign" as a mechanism could be built in defferent ways with the same parrameters.
 You have to determine the signs corresponding to your system.
-It can be done by visualising the systme or by vérifing some kinematic outputs.
+It can be done by visualising the system or by vérifing some kinematic outputs.
 `1` is the default sign.
 They are changed in the attribute `signs` of the system.
 Adding new mechanical actions or changing parameters of joints don't require a new compilation.